benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                     -   NoResolveTrack: (0 or 1) If a shortcut is broken when double-clicked Windows will try to find it be default; set to 1 to disable this feature.
+                    -   NoInternetIcon: (0= IE icon appears on desktop 1=IE icon not on desktop) SK/UK
             -   Internet Settings
                 -   ProxyServer: Address for a proxy server for the Internet API